shaik1002/biggitlabbomb/doc/user/permissions.md

 You can use the Minimal Access role with [SAML SSO for GitLab.com groups](group/saml_sso/index.md) to control access to groups and projects in the group hierarchy.
-You can set the default role to Minimal Access for members automatically added to the top-level group through SSO.
+You can set the default role to Minimal Access for members automatically added to the root group through SSO.

 1. On the left sidebar, select **Search or go to** and find your group.
 1. Select **Settings > SAML SSO**.